forksbot/aioli/docs/api/controller/http.rst

 ---------

 Transformation is implemented on route handlers using `@takes` and `@returns`.
-These decorators offer a simple yet powerful way of shaping and validating request data, while also making sure API endpoints returns according to their schemas.
+These decorators offer a simple yet powerful way of shaping and validating request data, while also ensuring API endpoints returns according to their schemas.

 Takes